MRU-MACO-1501-202204-002/laborials/laborial-17-strings-and-loops.md

 Although the for loop is pretty awesome, sometimes a while loop can lend itself to a solution more easily.
 It's best not to pooh-pooh something in a language - I've found invariably that thing I scorned actually is pretty useful.
 Sometimes.

 Make a function that takes in a string and a positive integer, n.
 It should return another version of that string, but with the letter at every multiple of n capitalized.
+If n is 0, then just return the string, unaltered.

 ```python
 # assume function is called fun